 (w) Issuance of specific licenses.

-(1) When the agency determines that an application meets the requirements of the Act and the rules of the agency, the agency will issue a specific license authorizing the proposed activity in such form and containing the conditions and limitations as the agency deems appropriate or necessary.
+(1) When the department determines that an application meets the requirements of the Act and the rules of the department , the department will issue a specific license authorizing the proposed activity in such form and containing the conditions and limitations as the department deems appropriate or necessary.

-(2) The agency may incorporate in any license at the time of issuance, or thereafter by amendment, additional requirements and conditions with respect to the licensee's receipt, possession, use, and transfer of radioactive material subject to this section as the agency deems appropriate or necessary in order to:
+(2) The department may incorporate in any license at the time of issuance, or thereafter by amendment, additional requirements and conditions with respect to the licensee's receipt, possession, use, and transfer of radioactive material subject to this section as the department deems appropriate or necessary in order to:

 (A) minimize danger to occupational and public health and safety and the environment;